rcy1314/some-stars/README.md

 *   [MadMaxChow/VLOOK](https://github.com/MadMaxChow/VLOOK) - Easy To Use Practical Typora / Markdown Theme Package and Enhancement Plug-in

 *   [MaLuns/hexo-theme-text](https://github.com/MaLuns/hexo-theme-text) - 一款简约、轻量的Hexo主题

-## Swift

-*   [mangerlahn/Latest](https://github.com/mangerlahn/Latest) - A small utility app for macOS that makes sure you know about all the latest updates to the apps you use.

-*   [shaishaicookie/fcpx-auto-captions](https://github.com/shaishaicookie/fcpx-auto-captions) - 🎬 Auto Captions for Final Cut Pro Powered by OpenAI's Whisper Model

-*   [hellokuls/macGPT](https://github.com/hellokuls/macGPT) - 一款ChatGPT for Mac原生客户端，一键下载！Develop a ChatGPT Mac client, not a web page integration.

-*   [Mnpn/Taberu](https://github.com/Mnpn/Taberu) - A simple RSS feed parser for macOS which lives in the menu bar

 ## Jupyter Notebook